 Details as to the NSF statutory requirement, institutional and principal investigator responsibilities, most frequently asked questions (FAQ), and related information can be found at http://www.nsf.gov/bfa/dias/policy/rcr.jsp and related links.
 Note that exceptions to this requirement include NSF awards made solely for the support of conferences, symposia, workshops or travel.

-All CU-Boulder research trainees or student employees supported by NSF grant funds can meet NSF requirements in one of two ways:
+All CU-Boulder research trainees or student employees supported by NSF grant funds can meet NSF requirements in one of three ways:

 If completion of RCR training is accomplished through a departmental course, please complete the CU-Boulder RCR Completion Form.
 Sign the original and submit it to the RCR Coordinator (campus mailbox: UCB 26).
 Give a copy to your mentor/PI for the NSF-funded award, and keep a copy for your records.
 Completion of RCR requirements through CITI does not require the filing of a Completion Form as CITI will notify the RCR coordinator.